 - Material Document

-These nine document types represent system generated records and cover most valued (but not all) outcomes from SAP ERP.
+These nine document types, according to SAP, represent most outcomes from SAP ERP.

 It is important to note that some document types are counted at the line-item level.
 For example, on a Sales Order if there are 10 line-items, this counts as 10 documents.
 But a Manufacturing Document only counts as 1 document in this calculation regardless of the item detail.
 This is done to account for how different businesses operate.
 Some may have one blanket order with 1000s of line items on it, and another business may create a single Sales Order for every line item.

 Secondly, because not all documents are created equal, or rather SAP understands that certain documents are created with much greater frequency there is some distinction in how certain document types applied towards this document calculation.

 SAP only counts the document creation, so no matter how many times a document is viewed, accessed, or modified; it still only counts as one document.

 SAP also states that only the originating document is counted, and follow-on documents are not.
 For example, if a sales order is entered, which is then used to create an outbound delivery, which is used to create an invoice, which is then used to post a payment and FI document; then only the originating sales order document is counted.
 This seems a little unclear to us as to how this calculation would work, but presumably SAP has a way of measuring this.

 For more information about document-based licensing, or other SAP licensing questions, please contact firstname.lastname@example.org, or call us at +1 312-475-9706.